SyThulasi/SyThulasi/README.md

 <h1 align="center">Hi 👋, I'm Thulasiyan</h1>
 <h3 align="center">I am an undergraduate Computer Engineering student at University of Peradeniya.
-C, C++, Python, Dart, Javascript and HTML are the programming languages I am good at.
+C, C++, Python, Dart and Javascript are the programming languages I am good at.
 I love to learn and build something new, productive, innovative and creative.</h3>

 - 🔭 I’m currently working on [BeTheChange](https://github.com/SyThulasi/BeTheChange_App.git)